mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/TESTING.md

-If Admin is logged in | Admin can see recipes with buttons | Yes If Admin is logged in clicking the recipe's card | Single page recipe will open | Yes If Admin is logged in can delete recipe | Clicking the button delete confirmation via modal to delete | Yes If Admin is logged in can edit recipe | Clicking the button edit | Yes
+If Admin is logged in | Admin can see recipes with buttons | Yes If Admin is logged in clicking the recipe's card | Single page recipe will open | Yes If Admin is logged in can delete recipe | Clicking the button delete confirmation via modal to delete | Yes If Admin is logged in can edit recipe | Clicking the button edit open edit recipe page| Yes

 #### **_Single recipe page_**